 A migraine trigger is anything that contributes to a migraine attack.
-Triggers increase the risk of the migraine attack occurring, although migraine triggers do not cause the migraine disorder in individuals.
-However, in a person who already suffers from migraines, certain triggers can bring on migraine attacks.
+Triggers increase the risk of the migraine attack occurring, although migraine triggers do not cause the migraine in individuals.
+While the cause of migraine is still not clear, more information on the various factors can be read here.
+However, for those who already have migraine disease, certain triggers can bring on migraine attacks.

 Different people have different triggers, therefore what may lead to a migraine attack in one person may not cause any discomfort in another.
 Also, the same triggers may not lead to a migraine each time.

-Triggers, which are sometimes called precipitating factors, can lead to a migraine attack when the sufferer is exposed to them or during withdrawal of the factor.
+Triggers, which are sometimes called precipitating factors, can lead to a migraine attack when the person living with migraine is exposed to them or during withdrawal of the factor.
 (For example, sleep can be a trigger if a person gets too much or too little).
-Triggers are thought to cause a series of events in the brain of migraine sufferers which leads to migraine symptoms.
+Triggers are thought to cause a series of events in the brain of people with migraine which leads to migraine symptoms.

 One study showed that environmental factors, particularly weather and weather changes were the most common trigger.
 More than 82 percent of 120 patients reported that weather was a trigger, while 67 percent pointed to stress and 51 percent blamed hormones.